 Crime data integrity programme (crime recording inspections)

-HMICFR has undertaken a programme of work over a number of years to test whether crimes are being recorded by the police when they should be and categorised correctly.
+Between 2015 and 2020, HMICFRS carried out a programme of work to test whether crimes were being recorded by the police when they should be and categorised correctly.

 Rolling programme of crime data integrity inspections

-On Friday 6 November 2015, HM Chief Inspector of Constabulary, Sir Thomas Winsor, wrote to all chief constables and police and crime commissioners to inform them about how HMIC will inspect forces’ crime-recording practices in future.
-Forces’ crime data integrity will be inspected in a rolling programme of every force in England and Wales over a number of years
+On Friday 6 November 2015, HM Chief Inspector of Constabulary, Sir Thomas Winsor, wrote to all chief constables and police and crime commissioners.
+The letter informed them about how we would inspect forces’ crime-recording practices in future.
+Forces’ crime data integrity was inspected in a rolling programme of every force in England and Wales over several years.

 Why do we inspect crime recording practices?

 It is important that police forces have high-quality data that allows them to establish where, when, and how often crime is happening.

 - victims of crime are given with access to appropriate support services;

 - the public are given accurate information about crime in their area; and

 - the police can plan their work in support of victims and meet the demands of investigations.